yamaton/vscode-h2o/README.md

 ## Preloaded data

-This extension comes with some CLI data though this extension can dynamically extract autocompletion data from man and help pages in your local environment.
-The preprocessed data support
+This extension comes with some CLI data though it also can dynamically create autocompletion data from man and help pages in your local environment.
+The preprocessed data include:

 * git
 * npm